lbm364dl/blog/_posts/2025-03-16-chinese-characters-can-speak.md

 acknowledge that these characters have nowadays multiple voices, and we should take all of them into account.
 In the end, I guess we should just trust phonologists on this one.

+## What a beautiful recital!

+By now I just hope I didn't disappoint you when I claimed that Chinese characters can _speak_.
+I will be satisfied if I helped you to train your ear just a tiny bit so that next time you encounter a character _in the wild_ you have a higher chance to decipher its voice.
+Let's review what we learned here.

+- The _sound loan_ phenomenon.
+Sometimes characters are borrowed just for their sound, as simple as that.
+They had an original meaning but it started being substituted by another one whose spoken word sounded the same, perhaps because it was too abstract of a concept so as to build a real pictogram for it.
+Example: 四 (sì), originally _to exhale_, but now _four_ (sì), because it had the same sound.
+- The _phono-semantic_ compound.
+Roughly 80% of Chinese characters are built of two blocks: a _meaning_ component which gives a small hint for its meaning, and a _sound_ component, which gives a small hint for how it's read.
+Example:
+妈 (mā), from 女 (woman), _meaning_ component, and 马 (mǎ), _sound_ component.
+- The _empty_ component.
+Sometimes a component undergoes a simplification process that loses the clearer sight of its function in the character, usually conveying misleading information (mostly of its sound).
+Example: the excessively large amount of different unrelated components that 又 simplifies, like 汉, 难, 对, 欢, 观, 鸡, etc.

+You're now closer to becoming the conductor of the characters' orchestra!

 It was never my intention to make you think that learning and understanding Chinese characters is _easy_.
 Again, I still remember many years ago when I